Philipp Hildebrand: 2011 personal foreign exchange trading and resignation

-Later career
+Post-SNB

-In 2012, Hildebrand served as a senior visiting fellow at Oxford University’s Blavatnik School of Government.
+In 2012, Hildebrand was a senior visiting fellow at Oxford University’s Blavatnik School of Government.

+Hildebrand joined BlackRock in 2012 as vice chairman of BlackRock, where he oversees the BlackRock Investment Institute (BII).

 In 2020, the Swiss government nominated Hildebrand as its candidate to succeed Angel Gurría in the position of Secretary-General of the Organisation for Economic Co-operation and Development (OECD) for a five-year term.
 By February 2021, he withdrew his candidacy, citing insufficient levels of support among OECD member countries.

-On May 30, 2022 he was elected as a President of the Zürcher Kunstgesellschaft taking office from July 1, 2022.
+On May 30, 2022, he was elected President of the Zürcher Kunstgesellschaft, taking office on July 1, 2022.